Looking to waterproof your wood yard furniture? Find out the easiest way to waterproof outdoor furniture!

 The importance of waterproofing outdoor furniture:

-Our gorgeous new stamped concrete and antique brick patio (get the full tour here) deserves better, don’t you think?
+Our gorgeous new stamped concrete porch and antique brick patio in our backyard (get the full tour here) deserves it, don’t you think?

 Do you have any outdoor furniture that needs protecting this spring?
 Try some aerosol sealer yourself and let me know how you like it! 🙂